DemoVersion/transformer-from-scratch/playground/README.md

 - Create temporary test scripts
 - Store local data files for testing

-All contents of this folder are ignored by git.
+All contents of this folder should be removed before merging into main.